 Currently Not Collectible Status

-While many IRS-installed tax relief programs that can assist taxpayers in managing their unpaid taxes, if you are looking for direct help in resolving tax debt, consider consulting with us here at Ideal Tax to help you navigate the application processes and get your tax issues under control.
+While many IRS-installed tax relief programs can assist taxpayers in managing their unpaid taxes, if you are looking for direct help in resolving tax debt, consider consulting with us here at Ideal Tax to help you navigate the application process and get your tax issues under control.

-Ideal Tax Solution Representation
+Ideal Tax Representation